 Maybe not.
 Some people think they have spotted a new social phenomenon: the catchily- named ‘silver separatists’ – that is to day, people who suddenly separate from and divorce their partners when in their 60s.
 Earlier this week, the Mail speculated that some older couples “discover they have nothing in common with each other once their children fly the nest.”

 And today the Telegraph is also examining silver separations, citing some high profile examples.
 There’s Arnold Schwarzenegger, veteran actor and erstwhile governor of California, for example, who recently split from his wife of 25 years, Maria Shriver.
 Arnold is 65.
 Former Vice President Al Gore is just one year younger and he separated from his wife Tipper in 2010 after an impressive 40 years together .

-Official figures certainly suggest that that there has also been a distinct increase in the number of non-celebrities splitting in their 60s.
+Official figures certainly suggest that that there has also been a distinct increase in the number of non-celebrities getting divorced in their 60s.
 In the Telegraph article, journalist Neil Tweedie notes that over 3,000 more over-60s in England and Wales divorced in 2010 than in the previous year: a total of almost 14,600.